-You won’t find Morphine’s fifth album, The Night, on Spotify.
-It’s not on Apple Music, either.
-In fact, you can’t even buy it in the iTunes store.
+Until recently, you couldn’t find Morphine’s fifth album, The Night, on Spotify.
+It wasn’t on Apple Music, either or even available to buy in the iTunes store.
 It’s never been pressed on vinyl, for that matter, which feels like a missed opportunity for being able to hear this set of aching late-night lullabies in the proper element.
 If you want to hear The Night, you can buy a relatively inexpensive CD copy, of what’s likely a significant overstock from its poorly handled rollout.
 Or you can stream unauthorized low-res uploads on Youtube.
 Unless you already bought a copy the first time.
-But in the context of music consumption in 2020, it essentially doesn’t exist.
+But in the context of music consumption in 2020, it essentially didn’t exist.

 Being stuck in format limbo, a state that’s likely to remain unresolved for the foreseeable future, feels like a sadly appropriate epilogue for an album that barely crept into the marketplace on February 1, 2000.
 Recorded one year before its release, The Night represented what could have been a significant turning point for the band, its haunted melancholy and romantic tones presenting a band at the cusp of an artistic breakthrough.
 But they never got the chance; on July 3, 1999, frontman Mark Sandman suffered a massive heart attack onstage in Italy and died.